jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/dropdown/dropdown.rst

 Dropdown field
 ==============

-Dropdown is a field which allows you to create a selection from several predefined values.
+This field allows you to create a selection from several predefined values.
 You can customize default option values.
 Minimum of 1 option is required, up to 100 options per dropdown are allowed.
 It looks like a dropdown menu in the envelope.
 After selection it will change to regular text of selected value.

+.. hint:: This field can be added to structured and PDF documents.

 How to add dropdown field to the document
 =========================================